 Increased Assistance and Payment Options

-Important: You can apply for an income review only for the current year and must submit your application before December 31.
-You cannot apply for a review for a previous year.
+Important: You can apply for an income review only for the current year’s coverage.
+You must submit your application before December 31.

 To be eligible for an income review: